hobobandy/python-gravwell-kismet-ingester/README.md

     * Pip: ```pip install -r requirements.txt```
     * Poetry: ```poetry install```
 3. Create a user configuration file in the `config` folder. (see config/example.toml)
+    * Kismet: Generate an API key through the web UI, ensure the API ket has "admin" access (known issue, fix incoming)
+    * Gravwell: Generate a Token under "Tools & Resources", ensure the token has "Data Ingest" access (all it requires)

 ## Usage